Babamania

-Babamania is a Japanese rock group best known for their 2003 hit "Wanna Rock," which is known internationally due to its inclusion on the multi-platform video game FIFA Football 2004.
+Babamania is a Japanese alternative rock group best known for their 2003 hit "Wanna Rock," which is known internationally due to its inclusion on the multi-platform video game FIFA Football 2004.
 They are also known for their track "Doobee Doowop Communication" which was played at the end of the anime Rockman EXE Stream.

 Although they formed in 1992, Babamania didn't release any material until 1999 when female vocalist Mari joined.
 They have since released eight albums and a 'best of' compilation called Bababest.